 Warning Signs of Attention Deficit Hyperactivity Disorder

-- Interrupts other conversations or activities frequently
+- Interrupts other conversations or activities frequently and at inappropriate times

 - Has trouble following instructions and organized tasks

 - Easily distracted, forgetful, or frequently switches from one activity to another

 - Daydreams or has difficulty processing information as quickly as peers

 - Has trouble sitting still during dinner, school, homework, or story time